 Recent political activity has emphasised the relationship between citizenship and civic responsibility; engagement in civil society, voting and jury service being some examples.
 In addition, as well as legal status, citizenship can also indicate a personal feeling of identity and a social relationship of responsibility and reciprocity.
 Sometimes these are described in words such as "loyalty", "values", "belonging", "duty", or "shared cultural heritage".
 This also points to the complex and often assumed relationship between citizenship and belonging to the nation.
-The British debate on migration and citizenship is set within the concept of "active" citizenship as an attempt to transform citizens from passive recipients of public services to actively engaged participants in public life.
+The British debate on migration and citizenship is set within the context of many decades of policies and reviews.
+Recent governments have promoted the concept of "active" citizenship as an attempt to transform citizens from passive recipients of public services to actively engaged participants in public life.